Updated: August 28, 2024

 beach-houses-for-sale-in-portugal-costa-vicentina-jpeg

 One of Lisbon’s most popular and most frequented beaches is Praia de Carcavelos.
-Its proximity to the country’s capital city means it is often crowded, so you must get there early to choose the perfect spot and enjoy the waves.
+Its proximity to the country’s capital city means it is often crowded in the summer months, so you must get there early to choose the perfect spot and enjoy the waves.

 Arrifana, Costa Vicentina

-Surrounded by cliffs, the waves here are turbulent and violent, excellent for seasoned surfers in search of a challenge.
+Located a three-hour drive from Lisbon in the northwest of the Algarve, Arrifana beach is surrounded by cliffs, the waves here are turbulent and violent, excellent for seasoned surfers seeking a challenge.

 When you’re not surfing, take some time to explore the nearby fishing village or walk through the Natural Park and be awed by the breathtaking views of the ocean.